risk-first/website/menagerie/Boundary-Risk.md

 Although our discipline is a young one, we should probably expect to see "Software Archaeology" in the same way as we see it for biological organisms.
 Already we can see the dead-ends in the software evolutionary tree:  COBOL and BASIC languages, CASE systems.
 Languages like FORTH live on in PostScript, SQL is still embedded in everything

 Boundary risk is _inside_ and _outside_

+---imported

+## Dead-End Risk and Boundary Risk

+When you choose something to depend on, you can't be certain that it's going to work out in your favour.
+Sometimes, the path from your starting point to your goal on the [Risk Landscape](Risk-Landscape) will take you to dead ends:  places where the only way towards your destination is to lose something, and do it again another way.
+This is [Dead End Risk](Complexity-Risk#Dead-End-Risk), which we looked at before.

+[Boundary Risk](Boundary-Risk) is another feature of the [Risk Landscape](Risk-Landscape):  when you make a decision to use one dependency over another, you are picking a path on the risk landscape that _precludes_ other choices.
+After all, there's not really much cost in a [Dead End](Complexity-Risk#Dead-End-Risk) if you've not had to follow a path to get to it.

+We're also going to look at [Boundary Risk](Boundary-Risk) in more detail later, but I want to introduce it here.
+Here are some examples:

+- If I choose to program some software in Java, I will find it hard to integrate libraries from other languages.
+The dependencies available to Java software are different to those in Javascript, or C#.
+Having gone down a Java route, there are _higher risks_ associated with choosing incompatible technologies.
+Yes, I can pick dependencies that use C# (still), but I am now facing greater complexity risk than if I'd just chosen to do everything in C# in the first place.
+- If I choose one database over another, I am _limited to the features of that database_.
+This is not the same as a dead-end:  I can probably build what I want to build, but the solution will be "bounded" by the dependency choices I make.
+One of the reasons we have standards like [Java Database Connectivity (JDBC)](https://en.wikipedia.org/wiki/Java_Database_Connectivity) is to mitigate [Dead End Risk](Complexity-Risk#dead-end-risk) around databases, so that we can move to a different database later.
+- If I choose to buy a bus ticket, I've made a decision not to travel by train, even though later on it might turn out that the train was a better option.
+Buying the bus ticket is [Boundary Risk](Boundary-Risk):  I may be able to get a refund, but having chosen the dependency I've set down a path on the risk landscape.

+---